 Interested In A Custom Prop 65 Warning Label?

-As an engineering focused custom label manufacturer, TLP can provide a custom engineered PROP 65 label that has been designed specifically to perform to your exact specifications.
-Some popular options include clean removable, tamper evident, durability for harsh environments.
+As an engineering-focused custom label manufacturer, TLP can provide a custom engineered Prop 65 label that has been designed specifically to perform to your exact specifications — including labels that meet the new 2025 short-form requirements ahead of the January 1, 2028 deadline.
+Some popular options include clean removable, tamper evident, and durability for harsh environments.

 Topics Covered